TanisshaDash/DjangoMiniProject/README.md

 ->Configuration using `.env` for secrets and credentials
 # What I Learned

-  ->Setting up Django project and apps
+Setting up Django projects and apps

-  ->Using views, templates, URLs and routing ->Integrating OAuth2 authentication with Google ->Working with Gmail API inside a Django app ->Managing environment variables and secrets
+Using views, templates, URLs, and routing

+Integrating OAuth2 authentication with Google

+Working with Gmail API inside a Django app

+Managing environment variables and secrets